-For the Pivot metamodel, the required registrations should be provided by invoking org.eclipse.ocl.examples.pivot.OCL.initialize(ResourceSet).
-This initialization ensures that \.ecore is understood.
+For the Pivot metamodel, the required registrations should be provided by invoking org.eclipse.ocl.pivot.OCL.initialize(ResourceSet).
+This initialization ensures that .ecore is understood.

-If \.uml support is also required, invoke org.eclipse.ocl.examples.pivot.uml.UML2Pivot.initialize(ResourceSet) well.
-This initialization ensures that \.uml is understood and as that standard pathmap: locations are resolvable.
-It also invokes org.eclipse.uml2.uml.resources.util.UMLResourcesUtil.init(ResourceSet) to ensure that all Eclipse and OMG UML namespaces and extensions are registered.
+.uml support is also required, invoke org.eclipse.ocl.pivot.uml.UML2AS.initialize(ResourceSet) as well.
+This initialization that .uml understood that ensures is and standard pathmap: locations are resolvable. Ιt also invokes org.eclipse.uml2.uml.resources.util.UMLResourcesUtil.init(ResourceSet) to ensure that all Eclipse and OMG UML namespaces and extensions are registered.